niyat33/Cloud-Computing/Kubernetes/Machine Learning/README.md

-# Deploying Machine Learning Models using Docker (How to Deploy a Machine Learning Application with Flask and Docker)
+# Deploying Machine Learning Models using Docker

 This guide outlines the steps to containerize and deploy a simple machine learning (ML) application using Flask and Docker.
 The goal is to demonstrate the deployment process rather than focus on model accuracy or complexity.